 15. Do bathing suits shrink or stretch?

-Typically, swimwear is made of a spandex/lycra fabric that does not shrink; however, with many of these smaller lines popping up, the fabric content sometimes isn't what it should be.
+Normally, a spandex/lycra fabric that does not shrink is used to make swimwear.
+However, with so many of these new, smaller lines appearing on the market, the fabric content isn't always as it should be.

 16. Is polyester allowed in pools?